elisilk/frontend-quiz-app/README.md

 - [Remove All Elements with a Class Using JavaScript](https://stackabuse.com/bytes/remove-all-elements-with-a-class-using-javascript/)
 - [Convert number to alphabet letter](https://stackoverflow.com/questions/36129721/convert-number-to-alphabet-letter)
 - [Get loop counter/index using for…of syntax in JavaScript](https://stackoverflow.com/questions/10179815/get-loop-counter-index-using-for-of-syntax-in-javascript)
+- Looking for a CSS only styling of the input range (the progress bar).

 ### Continued development